 In terms of telling a story, the hole in the shoe of a tramp is more than just an easy visual shorthand for poverty.
 The hole in the shoe is ultimately about vulnerability.
 It is the experience of someone too poor to be able to protect themselves from the elements.
 It is about the visceral about having cold rainwater soaking into your socks.
 The way a hole in the sole of your shoes makes life unbearable.
 Poverty creates intense levels of vulnerability.

 And, that is what I want to write about today, because for me:

 It is a common belief amongst writers and filmmakers that drama is built solely on conflict.
 This idea is so embedded in Western culture, it controls the way news is reported.
 Searching for the truth has given way to a crude form of gladiatorial conflict.
 Find an issue, throw two extremists into a studio and let them slug it out, all in the name of balance.

 It is perverse.

-Vulnerability, however, is much harder to write.
+Vulnerability, is harder to write than conflict.

 I believe it is worth the effort.
 The exploration of human vulnerability is a better model than “drama as conflict.”
 However, there is another reason why vulnerability is important.
 Hollywood seems to have forgotten how to write with vulnerability.
 I think it is partly to do with the growth of CGI and 3D cinema.
 They have become engrossed in the technology.
 They have lost sight of the importance of writing.
 This is great news for independent movie-makers.
 That is, providing we don’t suffer the same fate.

 As a screenwriter, I constantly ask myself, what is really worth writing?
 Scripts that explore human frailty and vulnerability in an honest compelling manner.
 That’s a good answer.